 (Calgary) Wiggan started all 18 games at defensive tackle for the Stamps and set career highs with 35 tackles and four sacks.
 He recorded one tackle for loss and also had two special-teams stops and one knockdown.
 Wiggan had a two-sack game in Week 15 at Toronto and had a season-high four defensive tackles in Week 21 at BC.
 He started at defensive tackle in the Western Semi-Final against Winnipeg and recorded one tackle.

 (Calgary) Wiggan played 14 regular-season games, starting each contest at defensive tackle.
 He recorded 10 tackles, one sack, one forced fumble and one interception.
 Wiggan recorded his first career interception in Week 21 at BC.
 He started both post-season games and had one tackle in the Western Final.

-(Calgary) Wiggan played 17 games (11 starts) and had 20 tackles including two tackles for loss, one special-teams tackle, two sacks and five QB pressures.
-He played offensive line at the end of the game in Week 2 due to injuries.
+(Calgary) Wiggan played 17 games and made 11 starts.
+He had 20 tackles including two tackles for loss, one special-teams tackle, two sacks and five QB pressures.
+Wiggan played offensive line at the end of the game in Week 2 due to injuries.
 He was on the one-game injury list for Game 17.
 He started both post-season games and had one tackle in the Western Final and one tackle and one quarterback pressure in the Grey Cup.